nobukoba/roothbk/README.md

 root [4] h1_test1->Draw()
 ```
 ### libminipacklib.so and libminipacklib.a
 libminipacklib.so and libminipacklib.a are the mini version of the packlib in CERNlib.
-Core subroutines of HBOOK are included in these libraries.
+The original CERNlib can not be loaded from ROOT, because CERNlib does not support the shared library format (.so).
+In order to solve the problem, I modified the hlimap.f, hshm.c, hbook.f files etc. Then now you can creat the .so file including CERNlib subroutines.
+Core subroutines of HBOOK are included in libminipacklib.so and libminipacklib.a.
 For instance, the following subroutines are available.
 ```
 hlimit
 hlimap